OfficeDev/office-js-docs-pr/docs/excel/custom-functions-debugging.md

 ---
 # Custom functions debugging (preview)

-Debugging for custom functions can be accomplished by multiple means, depending on what platform you are using.
-Methods differ between [Office Online for Windows](#windows-10-and-edge), [Office Online for Mac](#mac-and-chrone), Office Desktop for Windows, and Office Desktop for Mac.
+Debugging for custom functions can be accomplished by multiple means, depending on what platform you're using.
+Methods differ between [Office Online for Windows](#windows-10-and-microsoft-edge), [Office Online for Mac](#mac-and-chrome), Office Desktop for Windows, and Office Desktop for Mac.
 You can also issue debugging commands through [the command line directly](#using-the-command-line).

 [!include[Excel custom functions note](../includes/excel-custom-functions-note.md)]